St. Charles Hotel, New Orleans: First building

 neoclassical front, capped by a tall, white cupola, second in size to only the dome of the Capitol at Washington.

 Center with the cupola was a projecting portico of six Corinthian columns, from which a flight of marble steps led to the hotel.
 The bar-room in the basement was octagonal in shape, 70 feet in diameter and 20 feet high, having an exterior circle of Ionic columns.
 The architecture of this room was Ionic, and that of the saloon immediately over the ball room which was 18 feet high, Corinthian.
 From the street, a flight of marble steps led to the lower saloon, at the summit of which was a handsome marble statue of Washington.
-From the saloon a grand spiral staircase continues up to the dome, with a gallery stretching around it on each of the upper stories.
+From the saloon a grand spiral staircase continued up to the dome, with a gallery stretching around it on each of the upper stories.
 The dome was 46 feet in diameter, surmounting an octagon building elevated upon an order of fluted columns.
 Above the dome was an elegant Corinthian turret.
 A circular room under the dome on the floor of which the spiral staircase terminated possessed a beautiful gallery, 11 feet wide, from which the whole city could be seen, at a height of 185 feet.

 The hotel opened in 1837 and was destroyed by fire on January 18, 1851.

 One history of New Orleans described slave sales at the St. Charles: "These sales were held in the famous barroom of the hotel, a semi-circular room on the ground floor, with huge brick columns supporting the vast structure above.
 There were two auction blocks, one at each end of the bar, this one for male slaves, that one for females.
 Sometimes there were only a few negroes to be disposed of; sometimes there were a great many."